Information du profil

 - don't drink too much when at home (when you're away for the night, it's your responsibility, but try to behave well in all cases)

 - no drugs (including cannabis)!
-This is a punishable offense here, and police quite strict with it.
+This is a punishable offense here, and police is quite strict with it.
 If you introduce drugs on my property, I will have to ask you to leave without delay.

 In a general way, communication is key.
 If you have an issue with me, the work or anything, or if you don't know how to do something, just talk to me.
 I am a very open-minded person, and always happy to discuss the issues instead of letting the situation rot.